Frequently Asked Questions

 Does the Institute of Global Health offer scholarships for its Master Programme?

-If you want to apply for a DAAD scholarship, you should submit the DAAD application form together with your online application to the MScIH.
-Please upload the DAAD application form in the 'financing' section.
+If you want to apply for a DAAD scholarship, you should submit the DAAD application form and the DAAD applicaton checklist together with your online application to the MScIH.
 For the DAAD scholarship application form and further information about DAAD scholarships, please visit the DAAD website.

 What are the main entry requirements?